satori-com/mzbench/doc/scenario_dsl.md

     Command = {exec, Target, BashCommand} | {worker_call, WorkerMethod, WorkerModule} | {worker_call, WorkerMethod, WorkerModule, WorkerType}
     Target = all | director

 Instructs the benchmarking system to run some actions before or after the benchmark.
-There two supported kind of hooks: exec commands and worker calls.
+There two supported kinds of hooks: exec commands and worker calls.

 Exec commands allow you to run any bash command on every nodes or on director only.
 Worker calls could be executed on the director node only.